luci/luci-py/appengine/isolate/doc/Design.md

     - `m`: POSIX file mode (required on POSIX, ignored on non-POSIX).
     - `s`: file size iff not a symlink
     - `t`: type of the file iff not the default of `basic`
-  - `includes`: references another `.isolated` file for additional files or to provide the command.
+  - `includes`: DEPRECATED. references another `.isolated` file for additional files or to provide the command.
 In practice, this is used to reduce `.isolated` file size by moving rarely changed test data files in a separate `.isolated` file.
   - `read_only`: boolean to specify if all the files should be read-only.
 This will be eventually enforced.
-  - `relative_cwd`: relative directory inside the temporary directory tree when the command should be executed from.
+  - `relative_cwd`: DEPRECATED. relative directory inside the temporary directory tree when the command should be executed from.
   - `version`: version of the file format.
 Increment the minor version for non breaking changes and the major version if code written for a previous version shouldn't be able to parse it.